mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/README.md

 ![image](https://github.com/mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/assets/8413883/cabb82d0-92b9-4323-8a3b-256b04781308)

 # Index.html  and app-root <app-root></app-root>
-app-root /app-root Insides body we have a component that is  app-root  .
-And this component is angular rendering by default.
+app-root /app-root Insides body we have a component that is  app-root and this component is angular rendering by default.
 All components are exists inside the app folder
 ![image](https://github.com/mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/assets/8413883/484699b5-4613-4b0c-b32c-54e5211f8af7)